SchootHuang/DSC180B-Coronavirus-Wikipedia/README.md

 Our project was implemented with a combination of python and R. We use python for data ingesting, cleaning, and transformation.
 We use R for running the STM model since the package is R-exclusive.
 And finally, Python for final measurements and visualization.

-1. The data ingestion pipeline could be run by:
+The project pipeline could be run by:
 ```
 launch-scipy-ml.sh
 git clone git@github.com:SchootHuang/DSC180B-Coronavirus-Wikipedia.git